thomas-bouvier/insa-flink-lectures/README.md

 # Set up the environment

-Exemples are intended to be run with Flink >=1.18
+Exemples are intended to be run with Flink >=1.18.

-Flink runs on all UNIX-like environments, i.e. Linux, Mac OS X, and Cygwin (for Windows).
+Flink runs on all UNIX-like environments, i.e. Linux, macOS, and Cygwin (for Windows).
 You need to have Java 17 installed.
 To check the Java version installed, type in your terminal:

 ```
 java -version